Arras: Squares

 The city centre is marked by two large squares, La Grand' Place and La Place des Héros, also called La Petite Place.
 The two squares are surrounded by a unique architectural ensemble of 155 Flemish-Baroque-style townhouses.
 These were built in the 17th and 18th century and were initially made of wood.
 In 1918, after the end of World War I, most of the townhouses were so severely damaged that they had to be restored to their pre-war conditions.
 They are now made of bricks.

 Town hall and belfry

-The Hôtel de Ville in Arras and its belfry were constructed between 1463 and 1554 and had to be rebuilt in a slightly less grandiose style after World War I. The belfry is 75 m high and used to serve as a watchtower.
+The Hôtel de Ville in Arras and its belfry were constructed in the early 16th century and had to be rebuilt in a slightly less grandiose style after World War I. The belfry is 75 m high and used to serve as a watchtower.
 Nowadays tourists can enjoy ascending the belfry.
 In 2005, the belfry was added to the UNESCO World Heritage List as part of the Belfries of Belgium and France site because of its architecture and historical importance in maintaining municipal power in Europe.